Portland: (503) 568-1390 | Beaverton: (503) 372-6035

 Deep Tissue Massage

-Deep tissue massage focuses on the deeper structures of connective tissue.
-It is especially useful in areas where a lot of tension is held, or areas that experience repeated movements.
-The term “deep tissue massage” is often misused, and misunderstood by clients who are requesting it.
-Many people believe the term “deep tissue” means “deep pressure”.
+The term “deep tissue massage” is sometimes misused and misunderstood by clients who are requesting it.
+Some people believe the term “deep tissue” means “deep pressure”.
 Some points of the massage may use deep pressure techniques, but the real meaning behind deep tissue massage is described as focused work on the underlying muscle layers, fascia and connective tissue, that is addressing a specific complaint.
 More info from our blog post Deep Tissue vs Deep Pressure Massage.

 A deep tissue session typically does not include a “full body treatment”, as it takes more time to work through the muscle layers in order to get to the deeper structures.
 There may be periods of discomfort during the massage, but it should never be unbearable.
 Appropriate communication between the client and practitioner should be maintained throughout the session in order to make sure the client is comfortable at all times.